Azure/Industrial-IoT/docs/modules/publisher-migrationpath.md

 [Home](../../readme.md)

-# Migration path for publisher version 2.5.x to 2.8.2
+# Migration path for OPC Publisher version 2.5.x to 2.8.2

-**TODO**
-2.8.2 must work in standalone mode for backwards compatibility with 2.5.x functionality
+Migration of OPC Publisher version 2.5.x to 2.8.2 should work in standalone mode for backwards compatibility with 2.5.x functionality.

 ## Configuration file (pn.json)